 Wobbly kneecaps, or patellar luxation, are extremely common in toy breeds like shih tzus.
 In patellar luxation, the kneecap occasionally pops out of place, causing the dog to hobble, skip a step, or limp.
 The kneecap will usually pop back into position on its own, but in severe cases, surgery may be necessary to correct the problem and prevent arthritis.

 Boxers are at higher risk for certain types of cancer, including lymphoma and mast cell tumors.
-Lymphoma is cancer of the lymph nodes, and mast cell tumors are a type of skin cancer.
+Lymphoma is cancer of the lymph nodes, and mast cell tumors are a type of skin cancer that can have diffuse forms and also involve internal organs.
 In both cases, the cancer is often felt as an unusual lump or bump on your dog's body.
 Both of these cancers might be treatable, but it's important to catch them early.
 So if you have a boxer, be sure to check him regularly for lumps.

 Dachshund: Back Problems